dassolkim/panacea/README.md

-# ODLC: Open Data Lake Constructor of Specific Domain
+# Panacea: An Universal Framework for Open Data Lakes Construction and Management